Stephan5/smarter-playlists/README.md

 ## Improvements
 Unfortunately, I have not yet found a way to automatically import the generated XML playlist into iTunes and must be done manually every single time.
 Initially I envisaged having a playlist that was kept up-to-date with new plays etc (like a smart playlist) but without being able to programatically import the playlist, this is impossible.
 Any help on this would be greatly appreciated!
-(See issue #1)
+(See [Issue #1](https://github.com/Stephan5/smarter-playlists/issues/1))